-7 CONCLUSION
+CONCLUSION

-This paper presents WC, a Wikipedia plug-in assisting editors in maintaining the correctness of inter-links.
-Given an entity type of interest, our efficient, highly parallelizable algorithm identifies relevant edit patterns across revision histories of entities of related types, along with time windows in which partial edits are acceptable.
-The discovered patterns/windows are then used by WC to alert editors on past edits that appear incomplete, and provide users with on-line assistance as they update Wikipedia.
+This paper presents WC, a Wikipedia plug-in that assists editors in maintaining the correctness of inter-links.
+Given an entity type of interest, our efficient, highly parallelizable algorithm identifies relevant edit patterns across revision histories of entities of the same or other related types, along with time windows in which partial edits are acceptable.
+The discovered patterns/windows are then used by WC to alert editors on past edits that appear to be incomplete, as well as to provide users with on-line assistance as they update Wikipedia.
 Our experiments with Wikipedia data demonstrate the efficiency and effectiveness of our approach in identifying and correcting errors.

 There are several directions for future research.
-As our work considers inconsistencies in structured parts of Wikipedia, expanding our approach to consider free text, in particular parts related to the inter-links, is a challenge.
-Another intriguing future direction is enriching the expressiveness of the patterns to support value-specific instantiations (e.g., a pattern specific to PSG, but not to football clubs in general).
+As our work considers inconsistencies in the structured part of Wikipedia, expanding our approach to also consider the free text, in particular parts related to the inter-links, is a challenging task.
+Another intriguing future direction is enriching the expressiveness of the patterns to support beyond types, also their value-specific instantiations (e.g., a pattern specific to Barcelona F.C., but not to football clubs in general).
 Finally, applying our ideas to other domains where revision histories are available and link consistency is important (e.g., software repositories) is another challenge.